hydropandas

 ObsCollection

-Read waterinfo file or directory.
+Read waterinfo measurement within an extent or from a file or directory.

 Parameters